SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 ## Prerequisites

-1. Configuring Nginx server to expose status endpoint for collecting metrics:
+* Configuring Nginx server to expose status endpoint for collecting metrics:
-The receiver used, gets stats from an Nginx Web Server instance using the status endpoint.
+The receiver used gets stats from an Nginx Web Server instance using the status endpoint.
 In order to receive server statistics, you must configure the server's nginx.conf file to [enable status support](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/nginxreceiver#configuration).
-1. Configuring and retrieving access and error log files:
-Before you can configure Sumo Logic to ingest logs, you must configure the logging of errors and processed requests in NGINX Open Source and NGINX Plus.
+* Configuring and retrieving access and error log files: Before you can configure Sumo Logic to ingest logs, you must configure the logging of errors and processed requests in NGINX Open Source and NGINX Plus.
 For instructions, refer to the following [documentation](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/).

-## Collecting Logs, Metrics & Installing App for Nginx
+## Collecting Logs, Metrics, and Installing Nginx App

 The process to set up collection for Nginx data is done through the following steps.

-### Step1: Set up OpenTelemetry Collector
+### Step 1: Set up OpenTelemetry Collector

 :::note
 If you want to use an existing OpenTelemetry Collector, you can skip this step by selecting the "Use an existing Collector" option.